brookefzy/pitaya/StreetNetwork/README.md

 2. Use OSMnx package to download POI
 3. Understand the basic terms used in Graph theory
 4. Understand centrality basics
-5. We will demo one research projects using street network to understand social segregation at street level (presentation to add)
+5. We will demo one research project using the street network to understand social segregation at street level [Interactive module](http://greatstreets.mit.edu/html/maps.html)

 ## Reading
 ```